JinLi711/UIA/Yelp/NLP for Yelp/analysis_plan.md

 # Data Structures

 Not as familar with C as I am with Python, but given how large the data is going to be, it would be much faster to implement the code in C. I'm only going to use C for searching algorithms.
 I will just write out the results of the search into a file, then read the file with Python (and do data analysis with Python).

+But note that if I implement the code in C, I'm worried that I will be unable to do more complex analysis on words to extract more meaning.

 ## Layout of Data